MicrosoftDocs/PowerShell-Docs/gallery/getting-started.md

 ## Discovering packages from the PowerShell Gallery

-You can find packages in the PowerShell Gallery by using the **Search** control on this website, or by browsing through the Modules and Scripts pages.
-You can also find packages from the PowerShell Gallery by running the [Find-Module][] and [Find-Script][] cmdlets, depending on the item type, with `-Repository PSGallery`.
+You can find packages in the PowerShell Gallery by using the **Search** control on the PowerShell Gallery's home page  (HTTPS://www.powershellgallery.com), or by browsing through the Modules and Scripts from the Packages page (https://www.powershellgallery.com/packages).
+You can also find packages from the PowerShell Gallery by running the [Find-Module][], [Find-DscResource], and [Find-Script][] cmdlets, depending on the package type, with `-Repository PSGallery`.

-Filtering results from the Gallery can be done by using the following parameters:
+You can filter results from the Gallery by using the following parameters:

 - Name
 - AllVersions